Enbayft/ALEN-Tier-Guide/AzurLaneENTierGuide.md

 ![DD](https://azurlane.koumakan.jp/w/images/8/8b/EldridgeChibi.png "USS Eldridge")- **[USS Eldridge](https://azurlane.koumakan.jp/Eldridge)**
 * Skill: Upon taking damage, 15% chance to make entire escort fleet to evade all attacks for 10s.
 DoT and Ramming damage still apply.
 CAN'T PROC BEFORE 20s HAVE PASSED (skill starts on cooldown).

+* Desc:
-* Desc: Slippery little bastard, despite her CA-like movement speed.
+>Slippery little bastard, despite her CA-like movement speed.
 Her offensive stats are somewhat lacklustre, but she makes up for it with her skill - it might be RNG and her high Evasion works against it, but 10s of invulnerability is nothing to scoff at.
 Make sure to have her eat weak shots to minimise exposure to dange.

 ![DD](https://azurlane.koumakan.jp/w/images/3/33/FletcherChibi.png "USS Fletcher") - **[USS Fletcher](https://azurlane.koumakan.jp/Fletcher)** **T1 w/ other Charles Ausburne and Nicholas)**
 * Skill:
   * Increases Firepower and Evasion of all Fletcher-Class in fleet by 30%
   * Increases Firepower, Torpedo, and Reload of DDs in the fleet by 10%

+* Desc:
-* Desc: Lynchpin of the Fletcher Trio, think of her as an USS Z1 with a greater focus on gunnery as opposed to torps, as befitting her nation's doctrine.
+>Lynchpin of the Fletcher Trio, think of her as an USS Z1 with a greater focus on gunnery as opposed to torps, as befitting her nation's doctrine.
 Very solid and dependable, but obviously better with other Fletchers.

 ![DD](https://azurlane.koumakan.jp/w/images/3/37/MauryChibi.png "USS Maury") - **[USS Maury](https://azurlane.koumakan.jp/Maury)**
 * Skill:
   * 40% chance every 10s to raise evasion by 60% for 8s
   * 30% chance to launch a second salvo on torpedo launch

+* Desc:
-* Desc: Another DD with double-launch skill, always useful to have.
+>Another DD with double-launch skill, always useful to have.
 The quick-firing Evasion skill is also fairly welcome.

 ![DD](https://azurlane.koumakan.jp/w/images/6/64/NicholasChibi.png "USS Nicholas") - **[USS Nicholas](https://azurlane.koumakan.jp/Nicholas)** **(T1.5 w/ Fletcher)**
 * Skill:
   * 5% chance on main gun fire for +40% Evasion and -40% plane damage to self for 8 seconds
   * 60% chance every 20s for +40% Firepower to self.

+* Desc:
-* Desc: The Nick is a true generalist, competent in everything and excelling in nothing.
+>The Nick is a true generalist, competent in everything and excelling in nothing.

-* Good gunnery with a skill that supports it, good Evasion with a proc-on-fire skill for maximum uptime, comparatively high HP, okay torps, okay AA; solid all around, but easily outshone in any of these areas by more dedicated units.
+Good gunnery with a skill that supports it, good Evasion with a proc-on-fire skill for maximum uptime, comparatively high HP, okay torps, okay AA; solid all around, but easily outshone in any of these areas by more dedicated units.

-* Make sure to bring a Fletcher along to capitalise on her strenghts.
+Make sure to bring a Fletcher along to capitalise on her strenghts.

 ![DD](https://azurlane.koumakan.jp/w/images/a/a2/MakinamiChibi.png "IJN Makinami") - **[IJN Makinami](https://azurlane.koumakan.jp/Makinami)**
 * Skill:
   * 30% chance to launch a second salvo on Torpedo launch
   * Every 20s, 60% chance to boost Firepower by 40%

+* Desc:
-* Desc: Aw, how adorable, she thinks she can actually deal damage what that IJN DD (tm) peashooter she's got.
-Her torp game is still legit, if nothing else, and she'll be a decent placeholder for the superior and cheaper Kuroshio/Oyashio, whenever they'll dome.
+>Aw, how adorable, she thinks she can actually deal damage what that IJN DD(tm) peashooter she's got.
+Her torp game is still legit, if nothing else, and she'll be a decent placeholder for the superior and cheaper Kuroshio/Oyashio, whenever they'll come.

 ![DD](https://azurlane.koumakan.jp/w/images/8/88/ShigureChibi.png "IJN Shigure")- **[IJN Shigure](https://azurlane.koumakan.jp/Shigure)**
 * Skill: 5% chance on firing main gun to boost Evasion by 60% for 8s

+* Desc:
-* Desc: Think Javelin before her Kai, except not terrible.
+>Think Javelin before her Kai, except not terrible.
 Excellent stats, good skill, pretty good to use overall.

 ![DD](https://azurlane.koumakan.jp/w/images/e/eb/NiizukiChibi.png "IJN Niizuki")- **[IJN Niizuki](https://azurlane.koumakan.jp/Niizuki)**
 * Skill:
   * 25% chance every 20s, Increase entire fleet's Reload by 25% for 8s (does not stack with multiple instances of the same skill)
   * 25% chance on firing AA guns to boost AA by 40% and reduce Firepower by 20% for 3s.
 Has MGM+1.

+* Desc:
-* Desc: An oddity among DDs and especially IJN ones, Niizuki focuses on AA and guns over torps - and does so with a decent measure of success, too.
+>An oddity among DDs and especially IJN ones, Niizuki focuses on AA and guns over torps - and does so with a decent measure of success, too.

-* Despite her low FP and an AA skill actively hampering it, her MGM+1 and good Efficiency let her deal constant, solid damage regardless; she's no KMS or USS Gun-DD, but she puts up a good showing and still retains serviceable torps, as well as an unreliable but decent fleetwide buff.
+Despite her low FP and an AA skill actively hampering it, her MGM+1 and good Efficiency let her deal constant, solid damage regardless; she's no KMS or USS Gun-DD, but she puts up a good showing and still retains serviceable torps, as well as an unreliable but decent fleetwide buff.

 ![DD](https://azurlane.koumakan.jp/w/images/7/7c/Z1Chibi.png "KMS Z1") - **[KMS Z1](https://azurlane.koumakan.jp/Z1)** **Tier 1.5 if running full Z-series setup**
 * Skill: Increases Firepower and Evasion of Z-series ships by 40%

+* Desc:
-* Desc: Z1's main use is for running the Z-class destroyer trio, where she provides a MASSIVE boost to her sisters.
+>Z1's main use is for running the Z-class destroyer trio, where she provides a MASSIVE boost to her sisters.
 She herself is a pretty normal torpedo-focused DD statwise.

 ### Pro Team Players:
 #### ![DD](https://azurlane.koumakan.jp/w/images/6/61/CrescentKaiChibi.png "Crescent Kai") ![DD](https://azurlane.koumakan.jp/w/images/6/6e/CometKaiChibi.png "Comet Kai") ![DD](https://azurlane.koumakan.jp/w/images/5/5f/CygnetKaiChibi.png "Cygnet Kai") [HMS Crescent Kai](https://azurlane.koumakan.jp/Crescent), [Comet Kai](https://azurlane.koumakan.jp/Comet), [Cygnet Kai](https://azurlane.koumakan.jp/Cygnet#) **(T2)**